geraldb/geraldb.github.io/index.md

 ## Upcoming (In-Person Live) Talks - Join Us

-No more talks upcoming / scheduled in October / November / December 2022.
+No more talks upcoming / scheduled in  November / December 2022.
 Note: I am always happy to speak at your meetup / camp / conference - send requests / invites to gerald.bauer @ gmail.com.